jlgerber/cpp_happy_fun_time/session_04/session4.md

 ```
 set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -std=c++11")
 ```
 This line should make sense if you have done any shell scripting.
-We are basically assigning the existing value of CMAKE_CXX_FLAGS plus -std=c++11 vack to CMAKE_CXX_FLAGS.
-The name following *set(* is the variable name being set, and the following quoted string is the value being set.
-Since the value contains a dereference of the variable name, as well as a new flag, it looks itself up and adds the additional flag on the end.
+We are basically assigning the existing value of CMAKE_CXX_FLAGS plus -std=c++11 back to CMAKE_CXX_FLAGS.
+The argument directly after *set(* is the variable name being set, and the following quoted string is the value being set.
+Since the value contains a dereference of the variable name ( the ${} ), as well as a new flag, it takes whatever value it is currently storing and adds the additional flag on the end.

-Next, we need are going to create a new variable to keep track of our source files. (well file, we only have a single file right now).
+Next, we need to create a new variable to keep track of our source files. (well file, we only have a single file right now).

 ```
 set(SOURCE_CPPS main.cpp)